boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/web.md

    </tr>
    </table>

-> **NOTE:**   To do pagination, you must provide any one of the field values, either `Total Records Path` or `Data Indicator Path`.
-If both values are provided, `Total Records Path` will be considered.
+> **NOTE:**   In order to implement pagination, you must provide one of the field values, either `Total Records Path` or `Data Indicator Path`.
+If both values are given, `Total Records Path` will be used.

 #### Additional information
 <table width="600">